Lagden-Development/.github/CONTRIBUTING.md

 1. Fork the repository and create your branch from `main`.
 2. Ensure your code adheres to the project's coding standards.
 3. Update the documentation as necessary.
+4. Use [gitmoji](https://gitmoji.dev) for your commit messages to keep them consistent and expressive.
-4. Submit your pull request.
+5. Submit your pull request.

 ## Coding Standards